 Staycations are a great way to entertain yourself and your family without spending much — or any — money.
-Making your fun at home or close by can be just as enjoyable and rejuvenating as going on an expensive trip, and sometimes even less stressful.

 Team Clark knows a thing or two about sticking to a budget without sacrificing quality.
 In this article, we’ll talk about what makes for a successful staycation and give you our top staycation ideas for an unforgettable time off without the travel and expense.

 How to Make a Staycation Feel Like a Real Vacation

 We all need to get away sometimes, but it’s not always practical.
 Maybe you just don’t have enough time off of work.
 Maybe you have other responsibilities close to home.
 Maybe your plans have changed due to the pandemic.
 Or, maybe a vacation just isn’t in the budget this year.

 But having a great time with your family doesn’t always mean you have to travel to some far-flung destination: Enter the staycation!

 Different people can have different ideas about what a staycation involves.
 Some might insist it means not even leaving your home or yard.
 Others will say it could involve a night or two away from home, but in your own town or the closest decent-size city.